jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 <img src="https://i.imgur.com/4gsJoZU.png" width=600>

- we need to add the user to the appropriate group.
+ We need to add the user to the appropriate group.
 For now we will add them to the default **admins** group.
 Once the group is created it will have already added the user the newly created group.

 <img src="https://i.imgur.com/IIg6Ce5.png" width=600>